-In July 2004, Allscripts completed a private placement of \$82,500 of 3.50% Senior Convertible Debentures due 2024 ("Notes").
+In July 2004, Allscripts completed a private placement of \$82,500 of 3.5% Senior Convertible Debentures due 2024 ("Notes").
 These Notes can be converted, in certain circumstances, into approximately 7,300 shares of common stock based upon a conversion price of approximately \$11.26 per share, subject to adjustment for certain events.

 The Notes are only convertible under certain circumstances, including: (i) during any fiscal quarter if the closing price of Allscripts' common stock for at least 20 trading days in the 30 trading-day period ending on the last trading day of the preceding fiscal quarter exceeds \$14.64 per share; (ii) if Allscripts calls the Notes for redemption; or (iii) upon the occurrence of certain specified corporate transactions, as defined.
-Upon conversion, Allscripts has the right to deliver common stock, cash or a combination of cash and shares of common stock.
 Allscripts may redeem some or all of the Notes for cash any time on or after July 20, 2009 at the Notes' full principal amount plus accrued and unpaid interest, if any.
 Holders of the Notes may require Allscripts to repurchase some or all of the Notes on July 15, 2009, 2014 and 2019 or, subject to certain exceptions, upon a change of control of Allscripts.

 Allscripts received approximately \$79,612 in net proceeds from the offering after deduction for issuance costs consisting of underwriting fees and professional expenses.
-The debt issuance costs of approximately \$2,888 have been capitalized as an other asset and is being amortized as interest expense over five years using the effective interest method, through the first date that the holders have the option to require Allscripts to purchase the Notes.
-Long-term debt outstanding as of March 31, 2005 and December 31, 2004 consists solely of the principal balance on the Notes of \$82,500.
+The debt issuance costs of approximately \$2,888 have been capitalized as an other asset and are being amortized as interest expense over five years using the effective interest method, through the first date that the holders have the option to require Allscripts to purchase the Notes.
+Long-term debt outstanding as of June 30, 2005 and December 31, 2004 consists solely of the principal balance on the Notes of \$82,500.
 No amounts on the principal are due until 2024.

-March 31, 2005 December 31, 2004
+2005 2004

-3.5% Senior convertible debt \$82,500 \$82,500
+3.5% Senior convertible debt \$82,500 \$ 82,500

 Current portion of long-term debt

-Total long-term debt \$82,500 \$82,500
+Total long-term debt \$82,500 \$ 82,500

-Interest expense for the three months ended March 31, 2005, primarily consists of \$722 in interest expense related to the Notes and \$155 in debt issuance cost amortization.
-No interest expense was recorded during the three months ended March 31, 2004.
+For the three months ended June 30, 2005, interest expense consists primarily of \$722 in interest expense related to the Notes and \$155 in debt issuance cost amortization.
+For the six months ended June 30, 2005, interest expense consists primarily of \$1,444 in interest expense related to the Notes and \$310 in debt issuance cost amortization.
+No interest expense was recorded during the three and six months ended June 30, 2004.